Aliases for FGB Gene

 Previous GeneCards Identifiers for FGB Gene

 The protein encoded by this gene is the beta component of fibrinogen, a blood-borne glycoprotein comprised of three pairs of nonidentical polypeptide chains.
 Following vascular injury, fibrinogen is cleaved by thrombin to form fibrin which is the most abundant component of blood clots.
 In addition, various cleavage products of fibrinogen and fibrin regulate cell adhesion and spreading, display vasoconstrictor and chemotactic activities, and are mitogens for several cell types.
 Mutations in this gene lead to several disorders, including afibrinogenemia, dysfibrinogenemia, hypodysfibrinogenemia and thrombotic tendency.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jun 2014]

 GeneCards Summary for FGB Gene

 FGB (Fibrinogen Beta Chain) is a Protein Coding gene.
-Diseases associated with FGB include afibrinogenemia, congenital and dysfibrinogenemia, congenital.
-Among its related pathways are Complement and coagulation cascades and Platelet activation.
+Diseases associated with FGB include Afibrinogenemia, Congenital and Dysfibrinogenemia, Congenital.
+Among its related pathways are Platelet activation and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include receptor binding and chaperone binding.
 An important paralog of this gene is ANGPT1.

 UniProtKB/Swiss-Prot Summary for FGB Gene